iivanoo/covid-apps-observer/data/data_uk/reports/resources/uk.ac.shef.oak.pheactiveten___5.0.13/report.md

 <p align="center">
 <img src="2_star_reviews_wordcloud.png" alt="uk.ac.shef.oak.pheactiveten 2 reviews"/>
 </p>

+> I can't get the app to work, my data has disappeared and won't load back on.
+I have uninstalled and reinstalled after a few days but still nothing<br> :date: __2021-04-11 13:13:15__

+> Really good idea in theory but the measurement of brisk is not accurate in my opinion, which negates the whole idea of the app.
+Think I'd need to be practically sprinting for brisk to register.<br> :date: __2021-04-07 22:56:03__

 > Not reliable, I do the same walk each week in the same time sometimes it records 100 brisk minutes other times like today 8 minutes<br> :date: __2021-03-18 17:45:18__